oVirt/ovirt-site/source/feature/instance-types.html.md

 ### Permissions

-New permissions will be needed:
+New permission will be needed:

-*   **Create Instance**: This permission will allow a user to create a new virtual machine from an existing instance type (but not edit the instance type itself)
+*   **Create Instance**: This permission will allow a user to create a new virtual machine from an existing instance type (but not edit the instance type itself).
+On the VM the user will not be allowed to use the "custom" instance type and will be able only edit the fields marked as "Basic User: Y" from the table above.
-*   **Instance Owner**: This permission will allow a user to:
-    -   Add/Remove disks
-    -   Add/Remove NICS
-    -   Edit instance (VM) for a limited set of parameters (the "Basic User" from the table above)

 ### User Interface